 5) LAUNCHING APPLICATIONS

-From the command line, you can also launch any application,
+From the command prompt, we can also launch various apps.

 7) COPYING FILES

-To copy, simply specify the source file and destination –
+To copy a file, simply specify the source file and destination –

 copy SOURCE DESTINATION.